 - An IDM functions as a single major and as such, can be combined with a second major; whether such a decision is appropriate or feasible should be carefully evaluated.

-If you would like to explore the idea of an IDM, talk with your advisor and/or a Director of Academic Engagement about the merits of an IDM, compared to choosing a major and minor or Program II.
-Then as you focus your topic and select courses, meet with the directors of undergraduate studies in the two departments or programs that would comprise your program of study.
+If you would like to explore the idea of an IDM, talk with your advisor and/or a Director of Academic Engagement about the merits of an IDM compared to traditional major/minor combinations or Program II.
+Then identify advisors in the two departments and work with them and the directors of undergraduate studies to generate a list of courses that will satisfy department requirements and meet the educational goals of your IDM.

 How to Declare an Interdepartmental Major